-- a transaction or event (or a series of transactions or events) that would not have occurred in an open market between arm's length parties acting prudently, knowledgeably, and willingly, one of the main purposes of which is to enable the holder (or another person or partnership) to benefit from the tax-exempt status of the TFSA; or
+- a transaction or event (or a series of transactions or events) that would not have occurred in a normal commercial or investment context where parties deal each other at arm's length and act prudently, knowledgeably, and willingly with each other, and one of the main purposes of which is to enable the holder (or another person or partnership) to benefit from the tax-exempt status of the TFSA; or

 - a swap transaction; or

 - specified non-qualified investment income that has not been distributed from the TFSA within 90 days of the holder of the TFSA receiving a notice from us requiring them to remove the amount from the TFSA.

 An advantage also includes any benefit that is income (excluding dividends gross-up) or a capital gain that is reasonably attributable, directly or indirectly, to one of the following:

 - a prohibited investment for any TFSA of the holder.

 If the advantage is extended by the issuer of a TFSA, or by a person with whom the issuer is not dealing at arm's length, the issuer, and not the holder of the TFSA, is liable to pay the tax resulting from the advantage.

 An advantage does not include: TFSA distributions, administrative or investment services in connection with a TFSA, loan on arm's length terms, payments or allocations (such as bonus interest) to a TFSA by the issuer or a benefit provided under an incentive program that is offered to a broad class of persons in a normal commercial or investment context and not established mainly for tax purposes.

 generally refers to a relationship or a transaction between persons acting in their separate interests.
 An arm's length transaction is generally a transaction that reflects ordinary commercial dealings between parties in their own interests.